Phhofm/ParagonSR2/README.md

 **Verdict: "100% TensorRT Compatible"**
 Avoids complex ops that break inference engines.
 Uses standard `PixelShuffle` and `WindowAttention` to ensure immediate deployment on NVIDIA TensorRT and ONNX Runtime.

-### 5. Version 11: The Quality Milestone 🚀
-The latest version 11 introduces **Token Dictionary Cross-Attention** and extreme depth (36 blocks) for the Pro variant, setting a new benchmark for PSNR/SSIM on consumer hardware.

 ---

 ## 📽️ Video Mode Guide